eclipse-edc/Virtual-Connector/docs/administration_api.md

 _For Administration APIs the `admin` role is identified by having the `role=admin` claim in the OAuth2 token._

-### Provisioning System
+### Provisioning System (or _provisioner_)

-The Provisioning System role is tasked with creating and managing dataspace participants (tenants).
+The Provisioning System is tasked with creating and managing dataspace participants.
 This includes creating an entry in the identity provider's user database, creating participant context entries in the IdentityHub and the ControlPlane as well as creating a Holder entry in the IssuerService.

 Provisioning Systems may **not** manipulate data owned by a participant, such as assets, policies, or credentials.